laplcebeltrami/dynamicTDA/README.md

 ### Additional references

-The Wassersteind distance between the groups of networks in explained in
+The Wassersteind distance for graphs is explained in

 [3] Songdechakraiwut, T. Chung, M.K.
 2022 Topological learning for brain networks, Annals of Applied Statistics arXiv: 2012.00675